Skip to main content

 Beneficial Ownership Mandate

-1. Identify and verify the identity of customers
+1. Identify and verify the identity of customers.

-2. Identify and verify the identity of the beneficial owners of companies opening accounts
+2. Identify and verify the identity of the beneficial owners of companies opening accounts.

-3. Understand the nature and purpose of customer relationships to develop customer risk profiles
+3. Understand the nature and purpose of customer relationships to develop customer risk profiles.

 Beneficial Ownership: Core Elements

-At minimum, the following information about the individual(s) must be collected, verified, and screened:
+At a minimum, the following information about the individual or individuals must be collected, verified, and screened:

 1. Legal name